meonkeys/shb/src/book.md

 I chose Docker to manage containers because it is popular and I have experience with it.
 Your server is also considered a _host_ since it it is a _host_ to Docker containers.

+One downside of Docker is how often root access is assumed in example code and popular publicly images.
+Running as root makes containers simpler and less secure.

 #### OCR

 Another smile-worthy advancement is free OCR^[optical character recognition].
 I keep trying to "go paperless" by scanning in all my paper files.
 After scanning I was shouldered with, unsurprisingly, a bunch of PDFs of images.
 These can be easily processed and searched with tools like [Nextcloud Full text search](https://apps.nextcloud.com/apps/fulltextsearch).